Browsing Category

 Armando Iannucci, director, The Personal History of David Copperfield

 I felt a little cheated by Armando Iannucci, a director known for creating delicious, biting satires (Veep, The Thick of It, The Death of Stalin) and expected to find another sharp-edged poke here.
 Instead, I discovered a much more humane offering featuring an excellent multi-ethnic cast performing various characters from Dicken’s famous semi-autobiographical novel.
-Once I settled in, I began to enjoy the gentler comedic touch and rich performances, led by a very capable Dev Patel as Copperfield.
-Hugh Laurie (delusional Mr. Dick) and Tilda Swinton (Aunt Betsey) are especially wonderful here in lending buoyancy to a film that struggles at times with balance, if not the compassionate undertone.
+Once I settled in, I enjoyed the gentler comedic touch and rich performances led by a capable Dev Patel as Copperfield.
+Hugh Laurie (delusional Mr. Dick) and Tilda Swinton (Aunt Betsey) are incredibly outstanding in lending buoyancy to a film that struggles at times with balance, if not the compassionate undertone.
 Hard not to love that.
-Hard not to love great original source material.
-Hard not to see Iannucci’s master plan here, as he quipped to us all when introducing the cast to us at the Toronto premiere, “this story was written before Brexit was invented”.
-This is a colourful film that defies genre and pierces the notion of period piece stuffiness.
+Hard not to love the excellent source material.
+Hard not to see Iannucci’s master plan here, as he told us all when introducing the cast to us at the Toronto premiere, “This story was written before Brexit was invented.”
+This colourful film defies genre and pierces the notion of period piece stuffiness.
 Amidst a sea of despair, this film was a honey balm.
 Dickens himself would have approved.
-Look for the film in theatres here early 2020.
+Look for the movie in theatres here in early 2020.

 “Whatever I have tried to do in life, I have tried with all my heart to do well; that whatever I have devoted myself to, I have devoted myself to completely …in great aims and in small, I have always been thoroughly in earnest.”